IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 ```
 {: .source}

-To print the output of a command, we will use the **println** command and not **print** because the println("...") method prints the string "..." and moves the cursor to a new line (adds a new line to the end of output).
-The print("...") method instead prints just the string "...", but does not move the cursor to a new line.:
+To print the output of a command, we will use the **println** method and not the **print** one because the println("...") method prints the string "..." and moves the cursor to a new line (adds a new line at the end of the output).
+The print("...") method instead prints just the string "...", but does not move the cursor to a new line.
 ```python
 println("I am excited to learn Julia!")
 ```
 {: .source}

 # Variables

-Types of variables include:
+There are several types of variables in Programming, with the main types being:
 * Integer: Number without a decimal point, for example, 152
 * Floating point number: Precise number with decimal point, for example, 15.26 or 105.0
 * String: String of characters within quotes ("), for example, "This is a string"

-Assign variables using the equal sign
+To assign a new variable, you have to use the equal sign after the name of the variable.
+In the example below, we assign the number 42 to a new variable called my_answer.
+This new variable is an integer.
 ```python
 my_answer = 42
 ```
 {: .source}

-Check the type of a variable
+If you would like to check the type of variable you defined, you can use the typeof command:
 ```python
 typeof(my_answer)
 ```